flatimage/flatimage/doc/mkdocs/docs/howto/getting-started/desktop-integration.md

   "name": "MyApp",
   "icon": "./icon.png",
   "categories": ["Network", "WebBrowser"],
-  // This field is optional, it does the same as the 'enable' command
-  // "integrations": ["ENTRY", "MIMETYPE", "ICON"]
 }
 ```

+The field `integrations` is optional, it does the same as the 'enable' command, e.g., `"integrations": ["ENTRY", "MIMETYPE", "ICON"]`.

 **Fields:**

 - `name` - Application name shown in menus
-- `icon` - Path to icon file (JPG, PNG, or SVG)
+- `icon` - Path or URL to icon file (JPG, PNG, or SVG)
 - `categories` - Desktop menu categories
 - `integrations` - Which integrations to enable